-However, this optimization method is known for requiring a large number of simulations, sometimes millions; this makes the process both undesirably time-consuming and also potentially a barrier of entry for fusion entities who may not have the necessary computational resources to undertake such data-driven approaches.
+However, this optimization method is known for requiring a large number of simulations, sometimes millions in extreme cases, which is undesirably time-consuming.

 Here we demonstrate a faster, physics-based, alternative means of optimizing ECCD launchers.
 Our new method relies on the HARE reduced model~\cite{EPoli18b} for global ECCD estimation that has been successfully benchmarked on ITER and DEMO.
 In essence, we use the HARE model to first determine the necessary wave-particle interaction that yields optimal ECCD efficiency at a specified flux surface; we then infer the launcher configuration that would generate such a wave-particle interaction by coupling to a commercial ray-tracing code.
 The result is an optimization framework that uses, in principle, only four ray-tracing simulations per radial deposition location; adequately covering the plasma volume therefore requires on the order of hundreds, not millions, of simulations.
 As a result of this ten-thousand-fold speedup, we expect our new approach to be useful to the general fusion community in the quest to design FPPs.